What you'll learn

 Test it

-Test the block generator by adding an array to your onscreen blocks and populating it.
+Test the block generator by adding an array to the onscreen blocks and populating it.

-What code does it generate if you have no inputs?
+What code does it generate if there are no inputs?

-What if you have five inputs, one of which is empty?
+What if there are five inputs, one of which is empty?

-In this section you will write the generator for the object block.
-You will learn how to use statementToCode.
+This section will write the generator for the object block and will demonstrate how to use statementToCode.

 The object block generates code for a JSON Object.
 It has a single statement input, in which member blocks may be stacked.